ewache04/Parks_and_Rec_Create_db/README.md

 ## Visual Representation of Database Tables

-Below are the embedded images from the `media` folder that demostrate a visual representation of the database tables:
+Below are the embedded images from the `media` folder that demonstrate a visual representation of the database tables:

 ### Employee Demographics Table
 ![Employee Demographics Table](media/table_view/employee_demographics.gif)